TheZay/Radius_Integration/README.md

 ## Disclaimer

 This script is provided as-is without any warranties.
 Use it at your own risk and review the code to ensure it fits your specific use case.

----

-Feel free to customize this template based on additional information or specific instructions related to your script.